 Artificial leather mainly finds application across segments like footwear, automotive interiors, furnishing, auto replacement market, and fashion accessories.
 There is growing awareness and acceptability for artificial leather products across these industries as compared to natural leather, being a cheaper alternative with good aesthetic quality.
+Elevated inflation along with de-stocking by footwear manufacturer amidst Bureau of Indian Standard (BIS) implementation by Government of India has been impacting demand from the footwear industry.
+However, recovery in demand is expected in H2FY24 with the onset of the festive and wedding seasons coupled with re-stocking by footwear manufacturers.
+Sales of automobiles which declined over past three years ended FY22 on y-o-y basis mainly due to COVID-19 pandemic and subsequent lockdown, higher cost of vehicle post implementation of BS-VI norms, reduced disposable income and semiconductor shortage, it grew by 20% in FY23 over FY22 aided by the pent-up demand, growing preference for personal mobility and stable semiconductor supplies.

-However, demand from the automotive, footwear, and the replacement market were impacted by the COVID-19 pandemic.
-Sales of automobiles declined by 18%, 14%, and 6% in FY20, FY21, and FY22, respectively, on a y-o-y basis mainly due to the COVID-19 pandemic, the higher cost of vehicles post implementation of the BS-VI norms, reduced disposable income, and semi-conductor shortage.
-Automobile sales are expected to grow with ease in the supply of semiconductor chips coupled with the pent-up demand and upcoming festive seasons.
-Furthermore, the replacement demand for synthetic leather from the automotive segment is also expected to support the overall growth in the automotive segment.
+Demand of passenger vehicles is expected to grow in the medium term supported by rising per capita income, currently low vehicle penetration, development of infrastructure etc. Furthermore, the replacement demand for synthetic leather from automotive segment is also expected to support the overall growth in automotive segment.
 Moreover, demand from the footwear market is expected to remain robust in the medium to long term due to the growing awareness and acceptability for artificial leather products and the high price differential between synthetic and natural leather.
 MUL faces competition from cheaper import substitutes and from smaller organised players, especially in the footwear segment and replacement market.
 However, MUL has an edge over its competitors by virtue of being the largest player in the domestic market, having a backward integration facility and being an approved vendor of leading automotive OEMs, which insulates the company from industry downturns to some extent.